 Environmental management for both the design and construction, and operational stages of the VDP was a major part of planning for the Project.
-The Project was the subject of a comprehensive Environment Effects Statement, including a Panel hearing, and requires compliance with a range of environmental requirements and approvals as outlined in the Project Deed between the State and AquaSure.
-Design and construction of the VDP is being carried out under a formal environmental management framework which includes an overarching Project Environmental Management System (EMS), and specific Environmental Management Plans (EMPs) for the overall Design and Construction phase and each area of construction (the plant site, the pipeline and power supply corridor, and the marine works).
-The operational and maintenance stage similarly will operate under specific Environmental Management Plans.
-In addition a range of environmental requirements has been defined relating to the design and operation of the desalination plant, and to the construction activities.
+The Project was the subject of a comprehensive Environment Effects Statement (EES), including a Panel hearing, and requires compliance with a range of environmental requirements and approvals as outlined in the Project Deed between the State and AquaSure.
+Design and construction of the VDP is being carried out under a formal environmental management framework which includes an overarching Project Environmental Management System (EMS), and specific Environmental Management Plans (EMPs) for the overall Design and Construction (D&C) phase and each area of construction (the plant site, the pipeline and power supply corridor, and the marine works).
+The Operations and Maintenance (O&M) phase will similarly operate under specific EMPs.
+In addition a range of environmental requirements have been defined relating to the design and operation of the desalination plant, and to the construction activities.